 Responsibly sourced down

 Could be lighter for how thin it is

-We all want to figure out how to spend the majority of our days climbing the peaks of our dreams, but for most of us a good down hoody is simply the essential layer that we need to survive the brutality of winter at home.
-As much as we don't like to admit it, nobody wants a jacket that makes them look like a bag of potatoes when they put it on.
-Warmth is important, sure, but equally as important is simply looking good while all bundled up.
-If this describes you, then we encourage you to investigate the Patagonia Down Sweater Hoody, winner of our Top Pick for Style.
-Its two-color design evokes a clean, retro look that is as natural on the streets of New York or Chicago as it is lying in the dirt in Yosemite.
-Its 800 fill-power down means lots of warmth without a lot of filling, ensuring you don't look like the Michelin Man.
-And if you do steal away for a week or two of winter climbing or skiing, this jacket performs as well as the best of them.
+We all want to spend the majority of our days climbing the peaks of our dreams, but for most of us, a down hoody is simply the layer we need to survive winter at home.
+As much as we don't like to admit it, nobody wants a jacket that makes them look like a bag of potatoes.
+Warmth is important, sure, but equally as important is looking good while bundled up.
+If this describes you, then investigate the Patagonia Down Sweater Hoody, winner of our Top Pick for Style.
+Its two-color design evokes a retro look that is as natural on the streets of New York as it is lying in the Yosemite dirt.
+Its 800-fill power down means lots of warmth without a lot of filling, ensuring you don't look like the Michelin Man.
+And if you do steal away for a week or two of winter climbing or skiing, this jacket will perform.

 High fill power means light and compressible

 Top Pick Award for Use as a Mid-Layer